kiranvad/kiranvad.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc scholar in the [Department of Chemical Enginerring](https://www.cheme.washington.edu/) at the University of Washington, Seattle.
-I am also an affilitate at the [eScience Institute](https://escience.washington.edu/) as a *UW Data Science Postdoctoral Fellow* and have Co-chaired the weekly postdoc seminar series at the eScience (2021-2022).
-I have a Ph.D. in material science and engineering where my focus was on physics-based modeling and data-representations for accelerated material discover.
-Currenly, as a postdoc, I am working at the interface of Machine learning and Material Sciences with special focus on the relaization of autnoumous material discovery and design.
-Previously, I spent five wonderful years at the [Indian Institute of Technlogy Madras](https://www.iitm.ac.in/) and obtained bachelors and masters from the department of Mechanical Engineering.
+I am a Postdoctoral Scholar in the [Department of Chemical Engineering](https://www.cheme.washington.edu/) at the University of Washington, Seattle, and a *UW Data Science Postdoctoral Fellow* affiliated with the [eScience Institute](https://escience.washington.edu/).
+As part of my involvement with the data science community, I co-chaired the eScience Institute’s weekly postdoc seminar series (2021–2022).

+My research lies at the intersection of **machine learning** and **materials science**, with a focus on building autonomous experimentation workflows for materials discovery and design.
+Broadly, I develop models and representations that bridge physical insight and data-driven methods to accelerate the discovery of soft materials and nanostructures.
+My Ph.D. in Materials Science and Engineering (University at Buffalo, SUNY) focused on developing physics-based and data-driven models for material optimization and structure–property mapping.
+I received my bachelor’s and master’s degrees in Mechanical Engineering from the [Indian Institute of Technology Madras](https://www.iitm.ac.in/), with a specialization in thermal engineering.

-## Research Interests
+### Research Interests

-My main research interests are learning representations for data-efficient scientific discovery and understanding of physical phenomenon.
-Representations play key role in realizing the dream of autonomous experimental design using techniques such as active learning and reinforcement learning.
-I am interested in developing frameworks to understand materials based on their topology and (differential) geometry that are both computationally tractable and interpretable.
+My core research interest is in **learning interpretable representations for data-efficient scientific discovery**, especially in settings where experimental data is expensive or sparse.
+I work on developing differentiable, geometry-inspired models that integrate active learning and reinforcement learning for autonomous experiment design.
+I am particularly interested in representations grounded in **topology and differential geometry** to make scientific workflows both computationally efficient and physically meaningful.

-## Others
+### Beyond Research

-I am an ardent cricket fan and spend a lot of my free time watching, analyzing and writing about the beatiful game I've been watching for the better part of 20 years!
-I also watch a lot of Formula 1 which takes up most of my weekends during the season.
-I have keen interest in music (composing, production etc.,) and self-taught myself how to play a little bit of keyboard and typically enjoy A.R.Rahman, twenty-one-pilots, and Yanni.
+Outside the lab, I’m a passionate follower of **cricket** and have been watching, analyzing, and writing about the game for over two decades.
+I also enjoy **Formula 1**—my weekends are often booked during the race season.
+I dabble in music production and play a bit of keyboard, with musical tastes ranging from **A. R. Rahman** to **twenty one pilots** and **Yanni**.